ukayani/scalator-ecs/akka-cluster-post.md

 ##### Updating Our Docker Image to Use Docker Mirror

 To use Docker Mirror, we need to update our application's Docker image to make the necessary calls to Docker Mirror to get its `HOST_IP` and `HOST_PORT`.
-We can create a script which does these calls and run it in our container's entrypoint[link here].
+We can create a script which does these calls and run it in our container's [entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint).

 In order to communicate with Docker Mirror, we can direct our requests to the host's IP and the host port to which Docker Mirror is bound.
 In our example, Docker Mirror is running on host port `9001`.